MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

   "newErrors": [
     {
       "noticeCode": "first_notice_code",
       "affectedSourcesCount": 2,
       "affectedSources": [
         {
           "sourceId": "source-id-1",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-1" },
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-1", "count": 4
+        },
         {
           "sourceId": "source-id-2",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-2" }
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-2", "count": 6
-        ],
-        "countPerSource": [
-          {
-            "source-id-1": 4
-          },
-          {
-            "source-id-2": 6
         }
       ]
     },
     {
       "noticeCode": "fourth_notice_code",
       "affectedSourcesCount": 1,
       "affectedSources": [
         {
           "sourceId": "source-id-5",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-5" }
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-5", "count": 5
-        ],
-        "countPerSource": [
-          {
-            "source-id-5": 5
         }
       ]
     },
     {
       "noticeCode": "second_notice_code",
       "affectedSourcesCount": 1,
       "affectedSources": [
         {
           "sourceId": "source-id-2",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-2" }
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-2", "count": 40
-        ],
-        "countPerSource": [
-          {
-            "source-id-2": 40
         }
       ]
     },
     {
       "noticeCode": "third_notice_code",
       "affectedSourcesCount": 3,
       "affectedSources": [
         {
           "sourceId": "source-id-1",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-1" },
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-1", "count": 40
+        },
         {
           "sourceId": "source-id-3",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-3" },
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-3", "count": 15
+        },
         {
           "sourceId": "source-id-5",
-            "sourceUrl": "url to the latest version of the dataset issued by source-id-5" }
+          "sourceUrl": "url to the latest version of the dataset issued by source-id-5", "count": 2
-        ],
-        "countPerSource": [
-          {
-            "source-id-1": 40
-          },
-          {
-            "source-id-3": 15
-          },
-          {
-            "source-id-5": 2
         }
       ]
     }
   ]
 }